-Harley-Davidson ambassador Erica (“Queen Sit” below with cool black hat), of St. Louis, was highlighted for the second time in The Enthusiast, and I noted you changed the name of riders’ stories in the back pages to “Featured H.O.G.
+Harley-Davidson ambassador Erica (“Queen Sit” below with black hat), of St. Louis, was highlighted for the second time in The Enthusiast, and I noted you changed the name of riders’ stories in the back pages to “Featured H.O.G.
 Members.”
 In both issues of 2020, “Featured H.O.G.
 Members,” prominently included minorities and women riders.
-Many of them younger than Harley Davidson’s historic and now older demographic.
+Many of them younger than Harley Davidson’s historic and older demographic.

 That group, riders loyal to the HD brand, are now in their 70’s and older.
 They have a harder time riding big motorcycles and I think many of them should stop for their own good.

 Maybe its time The Enthusiast published a story suggesting such a move and offering ways old riders can still be involved in the motorcycle community.
 Such a piece would not be a good marketing or economic choice, but from a human standpoint and out of concern for the lives of loyal Harley Davidson supporters, your suggestions would carry a ton of credibility and integrity.
 Your old guard might even appreciate it, but I’m sure they would not agree or tell you they agreed.